dblia/ganeti/doc/design-macvtap.rst

   ip link set $INTERFACE down
   ip link delete $INTERFACE

-To be able to call the `kvm-ifdown` script we should extend the KVM's ``_ConfigureNIC`` method with an extra argument that is the name of the script to be invoked, instead of calling by default the `kvm-ifup` script, as it currently happens.

-The invocation of the `kvm-ifdown` script will be made through a separate method that we will create, named ``_RemoveStaleMacvtapDevs``.
-This method will read the NIC runtime files of an instance and will remove any devices using the MacVTap interface.
-This method will be included in the ``CleanupInstance`` method in order to cover all the cases where an instance using MacVTap NICs needs to be cleaned up.
+To invoke the `kvm-ifdown` script we'll create a new method for the KVM hypervisor, named ``_UnconfigureNIC``, which will be an equivalent method to ``_ConfigureNIC`` but it will be used to un-configure the specified instance NIC.
+Also, we'll introduce another method named ``_HandleInstanceNICs`` which is meant to {un}configure all NICs of a given instance depending on the function that it will receive as argument (one of `_ConfigureNIC`/`_UnconfigureNIC`).
+This method will read the NIC runtime files of an instance and will invoke the respective kvm script for those NICs.
+This method will be called in all cases where instance NICs needs to be cleaned up (shutdown, migration, removal).

-Besides the instance shutdown, there are a couple of cases where the MacVTap NICs will need to be cleaned up too.
+Besides the above cases, there is another case where the MacVTap NICs will need to be cleaned up too.
 In case of an internal instance shutdown, where the ``kvmd`` is not enabled, the instance will be in ``ERROR_DOWN`` state.
-In that case, when the instance is started either by the `ganeti-watcher` or by the admin, the ``CleanupInstance`` method, and consequently the `kvm-ifdown` script, will not be called and so the MacVTap NICs will have to manually be deleted.
+In that case, when the instance is started either by the `ganeti-watcher` or by the admin, the ``_HandleInstanceNICs`` method, and consequently the `kvm-ifdown` script, will not be called and so the MacVTap NICs will have to manually be deleted.
 Otherwise starting the instance will result in more than one MacVTap devices using the same MAC address.
-An instance migration is another case where deleting an instance will keep stale MacVTap devices on the source node.
-In order to solve those potential issues, we will explicitly call the ``_RemoveStaleMacvtapDevs`` method after a successful instance migration on the source node, and also before creating a new device for a NIC that is using the MacVTap interface to remove any stale devices.
+In order to solve that potential issue, we'll include a new method in the `ganeti-watcher` daemon which will run on every node and will cleanup any stale MacVTap devices found.
+This method will be the ``_CleanupStaleMacvtapDevs``, and initially will be functional for the KVM hypervisor only.

 .. _here: http://thread.gmane.org/gmane.comp.emulators.kvm.devel/61824/)